But what is this type of luxury vinyl plank flooring? Is it any good? Are there specific SPC flooring brands you should look into (or avoid)?

 One, super-oversimple way of thinking about this debate is that SPC is the Superman to WPC’s Batman.
 Some will swear, plead, and wage unholy warfare to prove that one is better than the other.

-But our (more objective) stance holds that SPC and WPC simply offer different sets of pros and cons!
+But our (more objective) stance holds that these two floors simply offer different sets of pros and cons!

-Both WPC and SPC vinyl plank flooring are known for their excellent designs and ability to mimic all sorts of wood floor patterns.
+Both types of vinyl plank flooring are known for their excellent designs and ability to mimic all sorts of wood floor patterns.
 Example: if you love the look of ebony flooring but can’t figure out how to source it ethically, you can find its look in either SPC or WPC options.

-But WPC Flooring Is More Forgiving When It Comes to the Subfloor
+But SPC Flooring Isn’t As Forgiving When It Comes to the Subfloor

 Both floors could probably contend for the “easiest flooring to install” title, but WPC may have a slight advantage here.
 Its flexibility is more forgiving when it comes to subfloor defects.
 SPC flooring planks are so rigid, they’ll make any subfloor issues stand out.

-SPC can be a more eco-friendly flooring option because some brands of WPC contain at least trace amounts of formaldehyde.
-The chemical is sometimes used in WPC to preserve the integrity of the wood composite but is unnecessary in SPC.
+Stone composite can be a more eco-friendly flooring option because some brands of WPC can contain trace amounts of formaldehyde.
+The chemical is sometimes used to preserve the integrity of the wood composite but is unnecessary in SPC products.

 This shouldn’t ever be an issue if you’re buying quality products, but it is worth mentioning.

-WPC is way softer than SPC.
-That means it absorbs impacts, while SPC vinyl flooring deflects them.
-Translation: if you drop a heavy object onto both floors, SPC flooring is more likely to be undamaged.
+Wood-plastic composite is relatively soft; that means it absorbs impacts while stone-plastic composite deflects them.
+Translation: if you drop a heavy object onto both floors, SPC flooring is more likely to come out undamaged.

 But This Hardness Can Also Be Harder on Your Joints